D1013 Western Ranger

 So how much will a bogie overhaul likely to cost?

-Following discussions with specialist contractors we now know that a re-tyre will cost around £27k per bogie, totalling £54k.
-In addition, a full bogie overhaul has been estimated (post-Covid) in the region of £325k per bogie, so £650k in total, including contingencies.
+Following discussions with specialist contractors we now know that a re-tyre will cost around £27k per bogie.
+In addition, a full bogie overhaul has been estimated (post-Covid) in the region of £350k per bogie, including contingencies.
+We still have to clarify the extent of work required to the wheel-sets but this will depend on the condition of the axles and bearings when the bogie is stripped down.
+Costings for this will be provided later on in 2022.

 How will the bogie project be funded?

-Clearly, this project is a massive undertaking for any volunteer group and therefore, in addition to volunteer “hands-on” help, the WLA will need to seek help from private donations, sponsorship and will need to apply for funding with the Heritage Lottery Fund (HLF).
+Clearly, this project is a massive undertaking for any volunteer group and therefore, in addition to volunteer “hands-on” help, the WLA will need to seek help from private donations, sponsorship and will need to apply for funding with the National Heritage Lottery Fund (NHLF).
+The WLA will need to raise at least 5% of the costs involved so at least £20k, of which £13k has already been raised, as at August 2022.

 What will the benefits be?